SnoozingPinata/SekiroBot/README.md

 - Download and unzip this repository

 # Setup
-- After killing the divine dragon, go to the "Ashina Outskirts - Outskirts Wall - Stairway" idol.
 - Verify the monitor running the game is set as your main monitor within your OS.
 - Verify you are running the game in Full Screen.
-- Change your in-game keyboard bindings to match the following:
+- Change your in-game keyboard bindings to match for the following commands:
     - Note: If you do not want to change your keybinds, go through the sekiro.py file and change the key_map to match your binds.
     - Movement:
         - Slow Movement Shift = alt